Jewish United Fund Path to Parenthood Grant

 - Have a diagnosis of infertility certified by a medical provider, with the exception of the following:

-- Applicants who are single, or part of a same sex couple, are eligible to submit applications.
+- Applicants who are single, or part of a same sex couple, are eligible and welcome to submit applications.

 - For requests for infertility treatment, you must have completed all required medical testing within the specified time frames.
 Documentation will need to be provided by your physician.